-The courses, field excursions, and other applied or experiential learning opportunities for the 2024 Virginia Governor's School for Agriculture are not fully confirmed.
-A course guide will be uploaded to the Virginia Governor's School for Agriculture website and be emailed to students.
+The courses, field excursions, and other applied or experiential learning opportunities for the 2025 Virginia Governor's School for Agriculture are not fully confirmed.
+A course guide will be uploaded to the Virginia Governor's School for Agriculture Canvas site.

-GOVERNOR'S SCHOOL FOR AGRICULTURE FACULTY AND STAFF
+VIRGINIA GOVERNOR'S SCHOOL FOR AGRICULTURE FACULTY AND STAFF

 A broad and diverse group of Virginia Tech faculty and staff are involved in the planning and delivery of the Virginia Governor's School for Agriculture.
 During the Virginia Governor's School for Agriculture, the students will have the opportunity to interact with many of these individuals.
-Below is a description of several of the people you will meet, as well as their roles with Governor's School.
+Below is a description of several of the people you will meet, as well as their roles with the Governor's School.